 6. Add a mesh cover on top of the playpen

 You can purchase a considerable size of secure mesh that is big enough to cover the top surface of the pen.
 Ensure the mesh is made out of metal so that your puppy cannot chew through it, and attach the sides of the mesh to the fence using cable ties for a stable lid.
 This prevents your puppy from jumping over the fencing and is preferable for smaller-sized dogs.

-Use the playpen as a training tool for your puppy.
+Train your puppy to stay in the playpen.
 Put your dog in the pen and do not leave him or her alone.
-Make it a spot where your canine has fun and is occupied so that the thought of jumping over the fence does not occur to him or her.
-It is also beneficial to place him or her into the playpen after exercising and when fatigued.
+Make it a spot where your puppy has fun and is occupied so that the thought of jumping over the fence does not occur to him or her.
+It is also beneficial to place your puppy into the playpen after exercising and when fatigued.
 You may also only allow your dog to enter the pen when he sits this causes your dog to associate sitting with a good outcome.